mdn/curriculum/curriculum/1-precursor/2-environment.md

 - Learn what code editors are available and what is suitable for your purposes

-  - Binary file editors like Microsoft Word are no good for editing code.
+  - Binary file editors like Microsoft Word are unsuitable for editing code.
 You need something that cleanly handles and outputs plain text.

-  - Default OS plain text editors can be OK, for example TextEdit on macOS, or Notepad on Windows, but they can also have limitations.
+  - Default OS plain text editors can be OK, for example, TextEdit on macOS, or Notepad on Windows, but they can also have limitations.

   - You are better off with a fully-fledged code editor like [VSCode](https://code.visualstudio.com/) (multiplatform), [Sublime Text](https://www.sublimetext.com/) (multiplatform, not free) or [Notepad++](https://notepad-plus-plus.org/) (Windows).